DASPRiD/dasprids.de/site/posts/2006-12-22-webcam-online.md

 tags: [Site]
 ---

 So, after setting up my second pc, my webcam is running now.
-It actualises every 5 seconds and will be online 24/7.
+It updates every 5 seconds and will be online 24/7.
 If the image is black, it means that either there is no light or that I've closed the privacy cap of the cam.